Known Limitations¶

 // key of argument value of argument

-If argument flags are not allowed (default in most cases) all /
+If argument flags are not allowed (default in most cases) all / are parsed

 as divisions.